taiki-e/portable-atomic/README.md

   If dynamic dispatching by run-time CPU feature detection is enabled, it allows maintaining support for older CPUs while using features that are not supported on older CPUs, such as CMPXCHG16B (x86_64) and FEAT_LSE (aarch64).

   Note:
-  - Dynamic detection is currently only enabled in Rust 1.59+ for aarch64, in Rust 1.59+ (AVX) or 1.69+ (CMPXCHG16B) for x86_64, nightly only for powerpc64 (disabled by default), otherwise it works the same as when this cfg is set.
+  - Dynamic detection is currently only enabled in Rust 1.59+ for aarch64 and x86_64, nightly only for powerpc64 (disabled by default), otherwise it works the same as when this cfg is set.
   - If the required target features are enabled at compile-time, the atomic operations are inlined.
   - This is compatible with no-std (as with all features except `std`).
   - On some targets, run-time detection is disabled by default mainly for compatibility with older versions of operating systems or incomplete build environments, and can be enabled by `--cfg portable_atomic_outline_atomics`.
 (When both cfg are enabled, `*_no_*` cfg is preferred.)